-Endometriosis is a common inflammatory condition where tissue similar to the lining of the uterus (endometrium) is found outside the uterus.
+Endometriosis is a common and often painful condition where tissue similar to the lining of the uterus (endometrium) is found outside the uterus.

 Signs and symptoms

-Painful periods (dysmenorrhoea) that cause distress can be the first sign that a young girl or woman has endometriosis.
+Painful periods can be the first sign that a girl or woman has endometriosis.
 The most common symptoms of endometriosis include: